mtrevisan/HunLinter/README.md

 <a name="how-to-linter-dictionary"></a>
 ### Linter dictionary
-To linter a dictionary just select `Dictionary tools|Spell check`/`Dictionary tools|Spell check using dictionary FSA`.
+To linter a dictionary just select `Dictionary tools|Correctness check`/`Dictionary tools|Correctness check using dictionary FSA`.

 Each line is then linted following the rules of a particular language (IF the corresponding files are present in the project, e.g. for Venetan).
 If no such file is present a general linter is applied.

 <a name="how-to-linter-thesaurus"></a>
 ### Linter thesaurus
-To linter the thesaurus just select `Thesaurus tools|Spell check`/`Thesaurus tools|Spell check using dictionary FSA`.
+To linter the thesaurus just select `Thesaurus tools|Correctness check`/`Thesaurus tools|Correctness check using dictionary FSA`.

 Each thesaurus entry is linted checking for the presence of each synonym as a definition (with same Part-of-Speech).